 Demonstration Population Eligibility Benefits Estimated Number of Annual Enrollees Adult Expansion (AE) Adults, age 19 through 64, who are not Current Eligibles, who are U.S. citizens/qualified non-citizens, are residents of Utah, and have household income at or below 133 percent of the FPL.
 Expansion adults will receive state plan benefits.
 Expansion adults also receive benefits that are the equivalent of (b)(3) services under the state's 1915(b) PMHP waiver, which include; psychoeducational services, personal services, respite care and supportive living services (mental health services in residential treatment settings).
 115,584 Utah Medicaid Integrated Care (UMIC- subset of Adult Expansion Population) Adult Expansion members enrolled in the Utah Medicaid Integrated Care program, which operates in Utah's most populous counties: Davis, Salt Lake, Utah, Washington, and Weber.
 Expansion adults will receive state plan benefits and benefits that are the equivalent of (b)(3) services under the state's 1915(b) PMHP waiver, which include; psychoeducational services, personal services, respite care and supportive living services.
 82,110 Utah Premium Partnership Program (UPP) Demonstration Population III- includes working adults, age 19 through 64, their spouses, and their children who are ages 19 through 26, with countable gross family incomes up to and including 200 percent of the FPL and participate in Utah's Premium Partnership for Health Insurance (UPP).
 Demonstration Population V- includes adults aged 19 through 64 with countable gross family income up to and including 200 percent of FPL, and the individual or custodial parent/caretaker is able to enroll in COBRA continuation coverage.
-Individuals in this eligibility category are eligible to receive premium assistance (through ESI or COBRA) in paying the employee's, individual's, or family's share of the monthly premium cost of qualifying insurance plans.
+Current Eligible CHIP Children- includes children up to age 19 with family income up to and including 200 Individuals in this eligibility category are eligible to receive premium assistance (through ESI or COBRA) in paying the employee's, individual's, or family's share of the monthly premium cost of qualifying insurance plans.
 1,288

-&lt;sup>2 ut-cms-amndmnt-aprvl.pdf (medicaid.gov) The annual estimates reflect the enrollment numbers reported in the Annual Monitoring Report for the period July 2021 - June 2022 for populations that are continuing from the prior waiver period.
+Utah 1115 Waiver Renewal.pdf The annual estimates reflect the enrollment numbers reported in the Annual Monitoring Report for the period July 2021 - June 2022 for populations that are continuing from the prior waiver period.
 Estimates for TAM HRSS, a new population, are taken from the approved Waiver renewal.
-Estimates for IVF and genetic testing and fertility preservation treatments are taken from the state's amendment applications to CMS.